benjaminjkraft/notes/gophercon-2020.md

         - the monolith is a service too; use it as a federation backend, for example
         - side-by-side testing to compare new and old routes
 - Conclusion (5 min)
-    - Graph of replacing Python with Go over time
+    - graph of replacing Python with Go over time
-    - General team impressions
+    - general team impressions
-    - Talk to me next GopherCon for the thrilling conclusion!
+    - talk to me next GopherCon for the thrilling conclusion!

 For additional context on the project, check out my coworker's [blog post](https://engineering.khanacademy.org/posts/goliath.htm).